 Unfortunately the Airport Rail Link trains, and the noisy diesel trains drowned the serenity at times.

 The view wasn’t too bad if you didn’t look down at the Railways below.
-In fact, Max got a really good shot of the sunset later…
+In fact, Paul got a really good shot of the sunset later…

 Next to the Pool Bar is a fitness center with like new equipment, and air conditioning that worked well…